If you are a parent or carer, we hope you will find the following 'FAQs' and web links useful.

 My child will be absent during term time?

 In accordance with the Department for Education school attendance regulations which came into effect on 1st September 2013, headteachers are not permitted to authorise absence during term time for any holiday.
 An authorised absence is only ever considered in exceptional circumstances.
-If you do need to take your child out of school during term time, please fill in a request form.
+If you do need to take your child out of school during term time, please fill in a request form (see below).
 Our attendance policy contains further information on this.
 The school is required to keep a register of all absences which has to be submitted each year to the authorities.

 My child has left something at home?